 Once you have identified your limiting self-talk around your trip to India, then you can break it apart and form another belief.
 Here’s how it would work: You tell your grandmother that her fear of going anywhere was her fear and not years and you energetically give the fear back to her.
-Then you also, give back your mother’s fear of travelling alone back to her energetically.
+Then you also give back your mother’s fear of traveling alone back to her energetically.

 Then you alleviate your fears by rationalizing that traveling anywhere is just as dangerous as your city; you still have to keep your handbag and wallet tucked away and be alert to any dangerous activity.